inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/aversan-labs-website-resource.md

 link: "https://www.aversanlabs.com"
 keywords: []
 learnTags: ["disability","business","inclusivePractice","canadianLandscape"]
-summary: |-
-  Aversan Labs is an embedded hardware and software development house, delivering end-to-end solutions, from concept design to manufacturing and every step in between.
+summary: "Aversan Labs is an embedded hardware and software development house, delivering end-to-end solutions, from concept design to manufacturing and every step in between. "
 ---